Uno No Mercy

 • Each color has one 0 card and two of each number 1–9.

-• Number cards have no special effect — simply match by color or number.
+• Number cards are played by matching color or number.

 Classic Action Cards